 In addition, there are specializations within the profession, including:

-- Administrative—focus on handling administrative duties and don't usually take on clinical or laboratory tasks.
-They often perform more advanced billing, bookkeeping, and insurance tasks.
+- Administrative—Focuses on handling administrative duties and don't usually take on clinical or laboratory tasks.
+These professionals often perform more advanced billing, bookkeeping, and insurance tasks.

-- Clinical—stick to handling clinical tasks and don't often perform administrative or laboratory tasks.
-Their job description depends on the authorizations regulated by their specific state of residence.
+- Clinical—Concentrates on clinical tasks as opposed to administrative or laboratory tasks.
+The job description depends on the authorizations regulated by the specific state of residence.

-- Ophthalmic and optometric—work within optometrist offices or ophthalmic departments of hospitals and surgical centers.
-They are often responsible for assisting with eye care, teaching patients how to insert and remove contact lenses, testing, measuring, and recording eye function and sight, and much more.
+- Ophthalmic and optometric—Focuses on work within optometrist offices or ophthalmic departments of hospitals and surgical centers.
+These assistants are often responsible for assisting with eye care, teaching patients how to insert and remove contact lenses, testing, measuring, and recording eye function and sight, and much more.
 They may also assist during eye-related surgeries.

-- Podiatric—assist podiatrists (i.e., foot doctors) in the diagnoses and treatment of foot-related injuries or issues.
-Some of their common duties can include taking, exposing, and developing x-rays, creating castings for feet, and assisting during foot-related surgeries.
+- Podiatric—Specializes in assisting podiatrists (i.e., foot doctors) in the diagnoses and treatment of foot-related injuries or issues.
+Some common duties can include taking, exposing, and developing x-rays, creating castings for feet, and assisting during foot-related surgeries.

 Keep in mind that even though there aren't legal education requirements in every state, most employers in the field will usually only consider applicants who have had formal training.
 Therefore, whether or not your state requires it, formal training can help you obtain the knowledge and experience valued in the field.
 Plus, some states will require that you graduate from an accredited post-secondary program and pass an exam before allowing you to perform some more advanced tasks (such as administering injections and taking x-rays).

 It is also worth noting that, as a high school student, it can be helpful to take biology, anatomy, and chemistry courses because they will apply to your career as a medical assistant and may also be prerequisites if you choose to continue your training at a vocational school, college, or university.